elliasc04/crowdsurf/README.md

 ## Backend:
 The backend operates on an AWS EC2 Ubuntu/Linux 22.04 instance, utilizing Django for URL routing, database connections, and core scraping logic.
 Gunicorn and Supervisor manage the backend API, while NGINX serves data.

-Data storage is handled by a cloud-based MySQL database hosted by PlanetScale for efficient data retrieval.
+Data storage is handled by a cloud based MySQL database hosted by PlanetScale for efficient data retrieval.

 Axios is used to connect frontend and backend.